ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>Areas of fog after 1am.
-Partly cloudy.
+         <h3>Overnight</h3>Widespread fog.
+Mostly cloudy.
 Low around 65, with temperatures rising to around 67 overnight.
-South southwest wind
+South southwest wind around
-         around 3 mph.<br></div>
+         3 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Tuesday</h3>Areas of fog before 9am, then a slight chance of rain showers between noon and 1pm, then a chance of showers and thunderstorms
+         <h3>Tuesday</h3>Widespread fog before 9am, then a chance of rain showers between 10am and 1pm, then a chance of showers and thunderstorms
-         between 1pm and 5pm, then showers and thunderstorms likely.
+         between 1pm and 2pm, then showers and thunderstorms likely.
 Mostly cloudy.
 High near 81, with temperatures falling to around
-         77 in the afternoon.
+         76 in the afternoon.
 South southwest wind 2 to 7 mph.
 Chance of precipitation is 60%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Tuesday Night</h3>A chance of showers and thunderstorms before 7pm, then showers and thunderstorms.
 Mostly cloudy.
 Low around 66, with temperatures
          rising to around 69 overnight.
-South southeast wind 2 to 6 mph.
+South wind around 5 mph.
 Chance of precipitation is 90%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">